Search waiting | Matsusada Precision

 • Neutralization

-A neutralizer is then used to neutralize the ion beam by emitting electrons.
+To prevent this, a neutralizer (electron gun) expels an equal amount of electrons, thereby maintaining the spacecraft's electrical neutrality and ensuring continuous thrust generation.
 This prevents the satellite from becoming electrically charged and allows the engine to continue generating propulsion.

 Ion engine mechanism and structure | Matsusada Precision